Ashhar-Azim/SremBot/README.md

 # SremBot

-This repository contains a Discord bot named Srembot, i made for my friend.
+Editv: the bot is now offline and would be functional soon This repository contains a Discord bot named Srembot, i made for my friend.
 Written in Python using the Discord.py library.
 The bot responds to specific messages and commands in his Discord server.

 ## Features